sshark/thrillingbytes/Looking at A Monad Through An Example.md

     if (result._1 == null) {   // C
         println(s"The result of 10 / 2 is ${result._2}")
     } else {
-        println("Cannot be divied by zero")
+        println("Cannot be divided by zero")
     }
 ```
 Unfortunately, `extact(...)` is so restrictive.
 This will cause writing `extract(...)` in myraid of ways to suit some common needs.
 Also, what if I want to compose the result of the function `divide(...)` with `add(...)` ie `add(1, div(10, 0))`.
 The permutation will explode.
 This method is workable but it will quickly becomes a maintenace nightmare once the requirements get complicated.